-Then you belong to the mob of self-obsessed, ego maniacal of sheep below.
+Then you belong to the mob of self-obsessed, ego maniacal of sheeple below.

 The exemplary behaviour of an "adult" woman from one of those "Housewives" shows.
-It is truely amazing that anyone could sit through an episode of a bunch of cronies behaving like they were still 15 traipsing around the playground ...when they clearly aren't as sophisticated as most 15 year olds today.
+It is truely amazing that anyone could sit through an episode of a bunch of cronies behaving like they were still 15 trapped in this school playground they never evolved from.
+Fuck!